 Dr. Fertel explains the science behind outdoor vs. indoor activity and what to always keep in mind if you plan to gather outside.

-Can you catch COVID-19 outdoors?
+Can you catch COVID-19 outdoors when you go backyard entertaining?

 Yes, you can absolutely still catch the virus if you go outside.